vicb/tipsy-swift/README.md

 Tipswift options are listed in a javascript object (with their default values):

-    $.fn.tipSwift.defaults = {
+    $.tipSwift.defaults = {
       live: false,                                          // [GLOBAL] use live events (make tipswift work on dynamically added items)
       gravity: 'n',                                         // tip gravity
       offset: 0,                                            // offset from the element edge in pixel
-      opacity: 0.8,                                         // opacity [0..1]
+      opacity: 0.9,                                         // opacity [0..1]
-      showEffect: $.fn.tipSwift.effects.show,               // effect used to show the tip
+      showEffect: $.tipSwift.effects.show,                  // effect used to show the tip
-      hideEffect: $.fn.tipSwift.effects.hide,               // effect used to hide the tip (must eventually remove() the tip)
+      hideEffect: $.tipSwift.effects.hide,                  // effect used to hide the tip (must eventually remove() the tip)
       extraClass: [],                                       // extra classes to add the tip
       tip: {
         trigger: 'events',                                  // what triggers showing the tip ('events' or 'manual')